Entry Package

 Print (Single or Series): Any paid print media placed in publications such as newspapers or magazines.

-Digital (Single or Series): Includes any work in online video, social media, online display ads, websites, apps/mobile.
+Digital/Online (Single or Series): Includes any work in online video, digital audio, social media, online display ads, websites, apps/mobile.

 Self-Promotion: Any work in any medium created solely to promote an agency’s or individual’s own brand or services.
 Work entered in this category cannot be entered in any other category.